Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Approaches for phage taxonomic classification

-The phage taxonomic classification methods are summarized in Table \ref{tab:tool-compare}, which includes a brief description, publication year, and the required input data type of each tool.
-A majority of these tools conduct phage taxonomic classification based on sequence comparison, utilizing nucleotide-level or protein-level similarity between a query virus and reference database.
+The phage taxonomic classification methods are summarized in Table \ref{tab:tool-compare} following the chronological order, which includes a brief description, publication year, required input data type, and the lowest predicted level of each tool.
+A majority of these tools conduct phage taxonomic classification based on sequence comparison, utilizing nucleotide-level or protein-level similarity between a query virus and the reference database.
 The comparison-based methods differ in their constructed reference database, the alignment method, and how they utilize these alignments.
 Both pairwise sequence alignment and hidden Markov model (HMM)-based profile alignments are commonly used.
 Multiple tools construct virus protein families and use them as marker genes.
 Using markers usually incurs less memory usage than using all phage genomes.
 But newly sequenced phages with novel genes may not be aligned to any marker gene families and thus cannot be assigned to a known class.
 Learning-based models have also been applied to phage classification.
 Learning models can automatically infer the sequence patterns in phage genomes of different families and use the learned features for automatic classification.
-Learning-based models have intrinsic advantages in classifying new or highly diverged phage sequences, which often lack detectable alignments against reference database.
-A more detailed description of these tools is provided below, following the chronological order in Table \ref{tab:tool-compare}.
+A more detailed description of these tools is provided below.

 Phage Proteomic Tree \cite{rohwer2002phage,nishimura2017viptree} is a relatively early program providing phage genome classification down to the family level.
 It extracts protein sequences from virus genomes and clusters these sequences using BLASTP \cite{altschul1997gapped}.
 Then the clusters in Phage Proteomic Tree are refined and scored.
 Finally, the alignment scores are converted to distances, which were used to generate the final tree using the neighbor-joining algorithm.